 Seek out and encourage businesses and services to cluster in and near neighborhood centers along North Main Street.
-Timeframe Near term "I believe it is best to make North Main Street serve the adjacent neighborhoods as the commercial parallel to the noncommercial blackstone blvd."
+Timeframe Near term "I believe it is best to make North Main Street serve the adjacent neighborhoods as the commercial parallel to the noncommercial Blackstone Blvd."

 Inviting Storefronts and Street-facing Private Space Buildings' frontages are a critical component of our public space, even though in many cases they are privately owned.
 The City can regulate some aspects like the amount of glass or the number and spacing of windows and doors, but ultimately caring for most building frontages is the domain of the property or business owner.
-A mix of enforcement and incentivising maintenance and reinvestment can result in storefronts which are inviting, attractive, and functional.
+A mix of enforcement and incentivizing maintenance and reinvestment can result in storefronts which are inviting, attractive, and functional.

-15 - MINUTE CITY Any one day in the average person's life requires travel to and from a number of different they pick up a few items for dinner before picking up their child from school and returning home.
-Depending on the kind of neighborhood this person lives in, the travel time alone could range people are spending behind the wheel on a daily be exactly what a young couple needs if they all within their neighborhood and by foot.
-As many people have found that their daily lives getting to work or meeting daily needs, that This can easily translate into more and different plan to be out and about oftenA comfortable kids have settled down in the next town over. housing is at the core of a diverse and equitable incomes should be able to afford and meet their strenuous.
-By making this kind of activity part begin to recognize people and notice the rhythm than automobiles.
+15 - MINUTE CITY Any one day in the average person's life requires travel to and from a number of different they pick up a few items for dinner before picking up their child from school and returning home. people are spending behind the wheel on a daily be exactly what a young couple needs if they all within their neighborhood and by foot.
+As getting to work or meeting daily needs, that means there is more space for everything else This can easily translate into more and different plan to be out and about often.
+A comfortable kids have settled down in the next town over. incomes should be able to afford and meet their strenuous.
+By making this kind of activity part than automobiles.
 Providing utilities and is much more efficient.
 The land used to PLANNING CONCEPT rural and wild lands around the city from expanding development.

 The physical layout of a 15-minute city can vary widely depending on many factors like environment, topography, infrastructure, culture, and economics.
 Generally, people walk about 1/4 of a mile in five minutes or can go about 3⁄4 of a mile in 15 minutes.
 A circle with a radius of 3⁄4 of a mile has an area of just over 1,000 acres.